armory3d/armorpaint_docs/README.md

 #### Export Textures

-Click on the `Export tab - Export Textures` button.
+Click on the `Export tab - Export Textures - Export` button.
 Format, resolution and channels to export can be configured.

 #### Export Mesh

-Click on the `Export tab - Export Mesh` button to save the currently loaded mesh into an `.obj` file.
+Click on the `Export tab - Export Mesh - Export` button to save the currently loaded mesh into an `.obj` file.
 This is handy if you only have access to the `.arm` project file.

 #### Save / Load Project